ibm-cloud-docs/hs-crypto/manage-access.md

 ## What's next
 {: #manage-access-next}

 Account owners and admins can invite users and set service policies that correspond to the {{site.data.keyword.hscrypto}} actions the users can perform.

-For more information about assigning user roles, see [Managing IAM access](/docs/iam?topic=iam-iammanidaccser).
+For more information about assigning user roles, see [Managing access to resources](/docs/account?topic=account-assign-access-resources).